sujith-eag/Learning_Journey/MCA/DAA/Q_P/2_Q_Sort.md

 **VII.
 Principles of Parallel Algorithm Design**

 **A. Preliminaries - Decomposition, Tasks, and Dependency Graphs**
+1. Briefly describe the main types of decomposition: task decomposition and data decomposition.
+What is the primary focus of each?
-1. Explain "data decomposition" in the context of parallel algorithms.
+2. Explain "data decomposition" in the context of parallel algorithms.
 What is its use?
-2. Explain partitioning of input data and partitioning of output data as part of data decomposition, using suitable examples.
+3. Explain partitioning of input data and partitioning of output data as part of data decomposition, using suitable examples.
-3. Explain "Tasks" and "Dependency Graphs" (also known as Task Interaction Graphs) in parallel algorithm design, providing examples.
+4. Explain "Tasks" and "Dependency Graphs" (also known as Task Interaction Graphs) in parallel algorithm design, providing examples.
-4. What is "Critical Path Length" in the context of a task dependency graph?
+5. What is "Critical Path Length" in the context of a task dependency graph?

 **B. Granularity, Concurrency, and Task-Interaction**
 1. Define and explain the term "Granularity" in parallel algorithm design.
 2. Define and explain "Degree of Concurrency" in parallel systems.

 **C. Decomposition Techniques**
-1. Explain data decomposition techniques in detail with examples (this may overlap with VII.A.1 & VII.A.2 but is explicitly asked as a broader topic).
+1. Explain data decomposition techniques in detail with examples.
 2. What is "recursive decomposition"?
 Present it with an example.
 3. Write short notes on the following decomposition techniques:
     *   Exploratory decomposition
     *   Speculative decomposition

----

-# Sample

-**VII.
-Principles of Parallel Algorithm Design**

-**A. Preliminaries - Decomposition**
-1. Define "decomposition" in the context of designing parallel algorithms.
-Explain why it is a fundamental initial step.
-2. Briefly describe the main types of decomposition: task decomposition and data decomposition.
-What is the primary focus of each?

-**B. Tasks and Dependency Graphs**
-1. What constitutes a "task" in parallel computing?
-2. Explain what a task dependency graph is.
-How does it visually represent the execution order and dependencies among tasks in a parallel algorithm?
-3. Why is it important to identify and understand dependencies between tasks when designing parallel algorithms?

-**C. Granularity**
-1. Define "granularity" as it relates to parallel algorithm design.
-2. Differentiate between fine-grained parallelism and coarse-grained parallelism.
-Discuss the potential advantages and disadvantages of each approach.
-3. How can the choice of granularity impact factors like communication overhead and load balancing in a parallel computing environment?

-**D. Concurrency and Task-Interaction**
-1. Explain the concept of "concurrency" in the context of parallel algorithms and systems.
-2. Describe common patterns or types of task interaction that occur in parallel algorithms (e.g., data sharing, synchronization, communication).
-3. How can these task interaction patterns influence the overall performance, scalability, and complexity of a parallel algorithm?

-**E. Decomposition Techniques**
-1. Describe the "domain decomposition" (also known as "data decomposition") technique for parallelizing algorithms.
-Provide a suitable example where this technique would be effective.
-2. Describe the "functional decomposition" (also known as "task decomposition") technique.
-Provide a suitable example where this technique would be applicable.
-3. Briefly mention "recursive decomposition" as a technique and how it relates to divide-and-conquer strategies in a parallel context.
-4. What key factors should a designer consider when selecting an appropriate decomposition technique for a given problem and target parallel architecture?

 ---